PeerDiego/silent-test-script/sccm/readme.md

 To provide guidance on how to facilitate Microsoft eCDN's Silent Testing feature using SCCM.

+> [!IMPORTANT]
+> This guidance should be followed by your environment's SCCM administrator or someone with appropriate SCCM knowledge and permissions.
+This documentation assumes familiarity with Microsoft System Center Configuration Manager (SCCM).

 > [!CAUTION]
 > This guidance has been tested and proven to work but __we cannot guarantee__ it will work in your environment.
 Please use the following as general guidance.